TsLu1s/SegmentAE/README.md

 ## Framework Overview

 `SegmentAE` is designed to enhance anomaly detection performance through the optimization of reconstruction error by integrating and intersecting clustering methods with tabular autoencoders.
-It provides a comprehensive, scalable and robust solution for anomaly detection applications in relevant domains such as financial fraud detection or network security, ensuring extensive customization and optimization capabilities.
+It provides a versatile, scalable and robust solution for anomaly detection applications in relevant domains such as financial fraud detection or network security, ensuring extensive customization and optimization capabilities.

 ## Key Features and Capabilities